These homemade granola bars are delicious and healthier than any store bought variety. They’re soft, chewy and adaptable using your favorite mix-ins!

 Have you ever made your own granola bars?

-If not, and you try this recipe and love it, make sure to rate the recipe and tag us on Facebook to let us know how they turned out!
+If not, and you try this recipe and love it, make sure to rate the recipe and comment – I would LOVE to know how they turned out for you!